monarch-initiative/biolink-api/CONTRIBUTING.md

 ## Notes

-The process described below is initially intended to be used in the `monarch-app` repository, although it may later be adopted by the other Monarch-related source code repositories, such as `phenogrid`.
+The process described below is initially intended to be used in the `biolink-api` repository, although it may later be adopted by the other Monarch-related source code repositories, such as `phenogrid`.